 - 14. As soon as the reception staff is aware that a patient screens positive, the patient should be immediately placed in a separate room with the door closed, where possible, to avoid contact with other patients in common areas of the office/clinic (e.g., waiting rooms).
 If it is not possible to move a patient from the waiting room to an available exam room, the patient can be instructed to return outside (e.g. vehicle or parking lot, if available and appropriate) and informed that they will be texted or called when a room becomes available.
 Symptomatic patients should not be cohorted together; rather, each symptomatic patient should be isolated individually unless they are from the same household. - 15.
 Patients should be provided with hand sanitizer, access to tissues, and a hands-free waste receptacle for their used tissues and used masks.
+A patient who screens positive and is wearing a non-medical mask should be offered a surgical/procedure mask and advised to change masks away from other patients and staff.
 Ensure that patients understand that they should dispose of tissues properly and should not take their masks off in waiting areas including in the exam room.
-All patients should be instructed to cover their nose and mouth with a tissue when coughing and sneezing, dispose of the tissue in the receptacle and use the
+All patients should be instructed to cover their nose and mouth with a tissue when coughing and sneezing, dispose of the tissue in the receptacle and use the hand sanitizer right afterwards.
+Signage should be posted on respiratory etiquette, including How to Wash Your Hands.

-- hand sanitizer right afterwards.
-Signage should be posted on respiratory etiquette, including How to Wash Your Hands. - 16.
-Primary care providers may offer clinical assessment and examination to patients who screen positive following Droplet and Contact Precautions.
+- 16. Primary care providers may offer clinical assessment and examination to patients who screen positive by following Droplet and Contact Precautions.
 This includes the following PPE: gloves, isolation gown, a surgical/procedure mask, and eye protection (goggles or face shield). - 17.
 If primary care providers are not able to follow Droplet and Contact Precautions they should divert the care of the patient as appropriate.
-This includes: to the emergency department for testing and patient care if the reason for the medical visit is urgent, or to an assessment centre for testing.
+This includes: to the emergency department for testing and patient care if the reason for the medical visit is urgent, or to an assessment centre for evaluation and testing.
 The primary care provider should use clinical judgement to ensure that the original reason(s) for the medical visit are managed appropriately.